PAL Express: Beginnings as Air Philippines (1995–1999)

 Air Philippines was incorporated on February 13, 1995, with its hub at Subic Bay International Airport.
 Flight operations started on February 1, 1996, with a Boeing 737-200 between Subic Bay, Iloilo, and Zamboanga.
 In 1996, six NAMC YS-11 and four Boeing 737-200 aircraft were acquired by the company.
 In 1997, an additional Boeing 737-200 was acquired.
 In this same year, the airline carried over 675,000 passengers and over 773,000 in 1998.
 In September 1998, the airline was temporarily grounded by the Air Transportation Office (ATO), the forerunner to the Civil Aviation Authority of the Philippines (CAAP).

+in 2004, Air Philippines retiring their Boeing 737-300s and they were now scrapped and stored, and no longer operated.

 Lucio Tan Group takeover (1999–2008)

 It was in 1999 that the Lucio Tan Group took over management of the airline.
 In March 1999, Air Philippines was granted approval to operate international services to Hong Kong, Japan, South Korea, Taiwan, and the USA.
 In May 2001, two Boeing 737-300 aircraft were delivered to the airline.
 In mid 2002, charter flights were started from Subic Bay and Laoag to Hong Kong.
 Passenger numbers carried rose to nearly 881,000 in 2002.
 In July 2004, charter flights from Subic Bay to Guangzhou were launched.

+In 2004 Air Philippines retired their Boeing 737-300s and Its Last Flight Was Manila To Tagbilaran Airport and All of their 737-300s were Stored at Ninoy Aquino international airport, Manila around November 30, 2004.

 Air Philippines significantly increased ties with Philippine Airlines (PAL), including the merging of frequent flier plans, timetables, and ticket sales and subsequently transferred its operations to the larger Terminal 2 of Ninoy Aquino International Airport from the smaller Terminal 4 to join Philippine Airlines.
 Some of PAL's major stock owners are also owners of Air Philippines.
 Air Philippines officially ceased to be part of Philippine Airlines' frequent flier program, "Mabuhay Miles", on October 1, 2007.
 Air Philippines has said that they chose to back out of the Mabuhay Miles program to benefit their passengers, so rather than flying numerous flights to gain miles and wait to a certain point to receive bonuses, passengers can benefit with lower fares and more discounts with quicker bonuses, much more like today's modern-day low-cost airline.